October 23, 2024

 EULAs can form part of a suite of legal documentation put in place by a software provider to protect its intellectual property, limit its liability and ensure that all access to its software is tightly controlled.
 Alternatively, EULAs can be stand-alone and become the key agreement used by software providers.
 It all depends on the use case and how the software is sold, deployed and utilised.

-For that reason, how businesses use EULAs can get confused.
+For that reason, the different ways in which businesses use EULAs can get confused.
 It is not always necessary to have one and, in some circumstances, solely relying on a EULA could be the wrong legal approach to the deployment of software.
-In this blog, we will explore why EULAs (and any type of software agreements) matter, what the different types of EULA are, how they can be best used and some of the related pitfalls.
+In this blog, we will explore why EULAs (and any other type of software agreement) matter, what the different types of EULA are, how they can be best used and some of the related pitfalls.

 Protecting computer software